Global search

 Information about product recalls internationally can be accessed via the Global Recalls online portal.

-For cosmetics and skincare products, you should look for items that list their ingredients, especially if there are any allergy concerns.
+For cosmetics and skincare products, look for items that clearly list their ingredients, particularly if there are any allergy concerns.

-You should make sure the product is legal in Australia, as some products like toy guns may be seized by the Australian Border Force.
+You should also ensure the product is legal to import into Australia, as some products like toy guns or imitation weapons may be seized by the Australian Border Force.

-Finally, before purchasing check any terms that say which country's laws apply to the manufacture and purchase of the product.
+Finally, before purchasing, check the terms and conditions to see which country's laws apply to the manufacture and purchase of the product.

-The Australian Consumer Law includes protections for consumers that apply equally to those who buy online as they do in stores.
+The Australian Consumer Law includes protections for consumers that apply equally to people who buy online and those who shop in stores.

-This law says a seller must provide certain guarantees, such as that a product is safe, free from defects and durable.
+These laws require sellers to provide certain guarantees, such as that goods are safe, free from defects and reasonably durable.

-When things go wrong, the law says you will have the right to a repair, replacement or refund, regardless of what the refund policy was.
+When things go wrong, consumers generally have the right to a repair, replacement or refund, regardless of the seller’s refund policy.

-Many shoppers unfortunately find it impractical, difficult and expensive to enforce their rights.
+Many shoppers unfortunately find it impractical, costly or difficult to enforce their rights when purchasing from overseas sellers.

-If you’ve encountered a safety issue with a product you’ve bought online, you should document what occurred, including taking photos of the faulty goods and any injuries caused.
+If you’ve experienced a safety issue with a product you’ve bought online, you should document what occurred as soon as possible.
+This should include photographs of the faulty product, packaging, instructions and any injuries caused.

-First contact the seller directly about the safety issue.
-If you’re unable to resolve it that way, contact the consumer protection agency in your state or territory to make a complaint or seek advice on next steps.
+If the issue cannot be resolved, contact the consumer protection agency in your state or territory to make a complaint or seek advice on next steps.